keverw/PastaDB/docs/RawPasta/select.md

-#select - select from a table!
+#select - generates the SELECT SQL!
 ```
 select($where, [$escapeArgs, ...])